Steven Seagal: 1994–2002: Career fluctuations

-2003 to present day: direct-to-video films and television
+2003–present: Direct-to-video films and television

 Other than his role as a villain in Robert Rodriguez's Machete (2010), almost all the films Seagal has made since the latter half of 2001 have been released direct-to-video (DTV) in North America, with some theatrical releases to other countries around the world.
 Seagal is credited as a producer and sometimes a writer on many of these DTV movies, which include Black Dawn, Belly of the Beast, Out of Reach, Submerged, Kill Switch, Urban Justice, Pistol Whipped, Against the Dark, Driven to Kill, A Dangerous Man, Born to Raise Hell, and The Keeper.
-Beyond the Law (2019) is one of Seagal's very few movies to have enjoyed a theater release in North America since Machete.
+Beyond the Law (2019) is one of Seagal's few movies to have had a theatrical release in North America since Machete.

 In 2009, A&E Network premiered the reality television series Steven Seagal: Lawman, focusing on Seagal as a deputy in Jefferson Parish, Louisiana.
 In the 2010s, Seagal's direct-to-video films increasingly started to become ensemble pieces, with Seagal playing minor or supporting roles, despite the fact that he often received top billing.
 Maximum Conviction, Force of Execution, Gutshot Straight, Code of Honor, Sniper Special Ops, The Asian Connection, The Perfect Weapon, Cartels, and China Salesman all exemplify this trend.
 This has led some commentators to criticize Seagal for his low-effort participation in movies which heavily promote his involvement.

 In 2011, Seagal produced and starred in an American television action series entitled True Justice.
 The series first aired on Nitro, a TV station in Spain, on May 12, 2011.
 It premiered in the UK on 5 USA, with the first episode broadcast July 20, 2011.
-April 26, 2012 the series was renewed for a second season airing on ReelzChannel July 4, 2012.
-In the UK, True Justice has been repackaged as a series of DVD "movies," with each disc editing together two episodes.
+The series was renewed for a second season airing on ReelzChannel.
+In the UK, True Justice was repackaged as a series of DVD movies, with each disc editing together two episodes.